BestTimesToVisit.com Logo

 Rental Cars

-While scooters are king, rental cars are available on Rarotonga for those who prefer more comfort or are traveling with family.
-They offer protection from the elements and more storage space.
+While less common than scooters, rental cars are available on Rarotonga and are a good option for families or those who prefer more comfort and protection from the elements.
+They provide ample space for luggage and groceries.

-Rarotonga has a reliable public bus system that circles the island in both clockwise and anti-clockwise directions.
-It's a budget-friendly and relaxed way to see the sights and experience local life.
+Rarotonga has a reliable public bus service that circles the island in both directions (clockwise and anti-clockwise).
+It's a budget-friendly and relaxed way to get around, especially if you're not renting a vehicle.

 Taxis